 In a new paper in a Nature Human Behavior special issue on AI, researcher Janet Rafner from Aarhus Institute of Advanced Studies and Center for Hybrid Intelligence at Aarhus University and Prof. Jacob Sherson, Director of the Center for Hybrid Intelligence, together with international collaborators discuss research and societal implications of creativity and AI.

-The team of researchers argues that we should direct our attention to understanding and nurturing co-creativity, the interaction between humans and machines towards what is termed a "-centered AI" and "hybrid intelligence."
+The team of researchers argues that we should direct our attention to understanding and nurturing co-creativity, the interaction between humans and machines towards what is termed a "human-centered AI" and "hybrid intelligence."
 In this way, we will be able to develop interfaces that, at the same time, ensure both high degrees of automatization through AI and human control and hereby support a relationship that optimally empowers each other.

 To read more, click here.